rust-lang/rfcs/text/0000-target-extension.md

 these changes.
 It could only support two incompatible OS version together by only defining the common subset.

-Additionnally, in order to switch `libc` from one OS version to another, it would be required to do a breaking change at `libc` level (incrementing major version of `libc` itself) which is undesirable.
+Additionally, in order to switch `libc` from one OS version to another, it would be required to do a breaking change at `libc` level (incrementing major version of `libc` itself) which is undesirable.